 There are issues with adjustable beds that you’re not aware of until you own one.
-Keeping a mattress pad for an adjustable bed, for example, is one of them.
+Finding a mattress pad for an adjustable bed, for example, is one of them.

 When you shop for an adjustable bed, you think of the sleeping benefits and the comfort that it might provide.
 You don’t visualize the challenges that will pop up.

 Inevitably though, you’ll place your skirted mattress pad on top, and watch it kink and unravel as you elevate the head of the bed.

 The mattress pad will shift, and bunch up – creating an uncomfortable sleeping surface.
 A conventional skirted mattress pad, of course, wasn’t invented with adjustable beds in mind!

 The first instinct might be to cut reliefs in the middle of the skirt on both sides.
 Not only does that look sloppy, but it also diminishes whatever tension the skirt provides – essentially making it useless.

 The ideal mattress pad for an adjustable bed is a pad that doesn’t have a skirt, but still has some mechanism to keep it snuggly attached to your mattress.